What is Rahu Kaal?

-According to Hindu tradition, Rahu is considered as the head of the demon called Svarbhanu.
+According to Hindu tradition, Rahu is considered the head of the demon called Svarbhanu.
 The demon was responsible for swallowing the sun causing eclipses.
-Ichnographically, Rahu is just a human head attached with a serpent body.
+Ichnographically, Rahu is just a human head attached to a serpent body.
 He is believed to be seated in a chariot that is drawn by eight horses.
 Rahu is also known as Bhayanka.

 The malefic planet is believed to be one in the nine planets of astrology.
 While seven days of the week are dedicated to seven planets, 90 minutes of each are dedicated to Rahu.
 And these 90 minutes of each day are called Rahu Kaal.

 The people of South India give utmost importance to Rahu Kaal.
 It is the first thing that is considered before deciding upon the muhurat.
 People believe that works that are initiated in Rahu Kaal never yield positive results.
 That is people do not commence any new thing in this inauspicious time.
 Whether it is a marriage proposal or a journey, trades, interviews, business deals, or any other new venture, people avoid Rahu Kaal everywhere.